BEYOND

 In 2005, Molly Buccola.
 Beyond Stillness Founder and Host, suffered a stroke due to venous sinus thrombosis.
 A clot the size of a whole pinky forced blood into both hemispheres of her brain.
 When she woke from the coma, her left side was paralyzed.
 Molly’s family served as caregivers as she relearned to walk, eat, bathe, on and on.
 Once she regained enough abilities to hide the effects, she tried to “move on” with her life.
 Now she knows, stroke survivors never fully “move on.”
 They move beyond.

 Molly found that stroke offers a powerful, life-changing, shift in perspective.
-She founded Beyond Stillness to offer pause for storytelling and reflection.
+She founded Beyond Stillness: Stories After Stroke to offer pause for storytelling and reflection.
 Ultimately, Beyond Stillness is a welcoming environment that reveres the movement beyond stroke’s paralysis.
 Still moments unite humanity and divinity.

 In an interview, Molly shared, “I’m inspired by each and every stroke survivor I meet.
-I have found a stroke community and our conversations and connections feel purposeful.
-Listeners and guests have shared similar sentiments.
+I have found a stroke community and our conversations and connections are purposeful.
+Every story is unique yet there are beautiful threads of insight and growth that tie our community together.
 Together we cultivate hope.
-Together we thrive beyond stillness.”
+Together we thrive beyond stillness.
+We are more than supportive.
+We are inspirational.”

 Testimonials